albaintor/UC-Remote-Two-Toolkit/README.md

 - `Import activity` : import an activity from a file after saving it to a (json format) file or from clipboard.
 Activities can be imported in another remote as long as the used entities are available.
 If the activity already exists, it will replace it, otherwise it will create it
 - `Backup & restore` : backup the remote to a file or restore it from a saved backup.
 Same functionality as in the web configurator
 - `Sync activities` : synchronize activties between 2 remotes
+- `Play remote` : dashboard of active entities, virtual remotes of activities

 Main page :
 - You can check after all antities : orphan entities (defined in activities but not linked to any active integration), as well as unused entities